hyloc-dev/pi-pyniryo-oakd/README.md

 # pi-pyniryo-oakdsr
 Run NED &amp; OAK-D-SR from a Pi

 First, clone this repository to your Pi.
-You will need to be signed into your GitHub to do this on the Pi.

 `git clone https://github.com/hyloc-dev/pi-pyniryo-oakdsr`